zeropoolnetwork/sharded-storage-docs/article/mining-attack-on-ethstorage.md

 ## Shrink attack

+In the following sections, we consider three different attacks.
+The first attack assumes that the mining throughput is not limited and shows how in this case the adversary can gain advantage over honest miners by using a different hardware configuration.
+In the follwing two attacks, we assume that the mining throughput was limited to mitigate the first attack, but we show that new issues arise: adversary can be economically incentivised to drop some part of the stored file, and perform Moore attack using more efficient hardware than that of honest miners.

+In our costs analyses we make a few reasonable assumptions about the relationship between the costs and make conservative estimates of adversary advantage.

-### Unlimited mining throughput
+### Unlimited throughput: achieving advantage over honest miners

 In this scenario, we consider the case where an attacker reduces the size of their memory module to gain an economic advantage.
 We make a pessimistic assumption that if the memory size is reduced by half, the maintenance cost (energy consumption) and throughput will remain the same, while the cost will be reduced by half.
-In reality, the energy consumption would likely be lower, but this assumption allows us to perform a worst-case analysis.
+In reality, the energy consumption would likely be lower, but this assumption can only make our analysis more conservative.

 To compare the cost efficiency of the attacker and the reference miner, we normalize the values by the cost and present them in the following table: